nubolab-ffwd/svelte-fluent/docs-site/src/routes/docs/frameworks/+page.svelte.md

 }
 ```

-This exposes `event.locals.locale` as `event.data.locale` on the client.
+Now that the locale is available on the client as `data.locale`, we can create a new `SvelteFluent`
-We also need the <ReferenceLink name="SvelteFluent" /> object which we can create in `src/routes/+layout.ts`:
+instance in `src/routes/+layout.ts`:

 ```ts
 // src/routes/+layout.ts